Firmsconsulting

 Business risk must be taken as is and the capital structure mix the firm chooses does not influence it.

 Firms usually try to maintain an optimal mix of financing (debt and equity) referred to as the target capital structure.
-Firms have various sources of capital and the cost of capital may be different each for each source of financing.
+Firms have various sources of capital and the cost of capital may be different for each source of financing.
 When determining the cost of capital, it is helpful to determine an average cost of all sources of capital, which is called the weighted average cost of capital (WACC).

 Optimal capital structure